ConnorSweeneyDev/TuiMusic/readme.md

 # TuiMusic
 A terminal-based music player written using SDL, FTXUI and TagLib that has playlists and normalizes volume around -14dB.

 Playlists are in the form of folders on your filesystem - place absolute paths to folders in the `user/playlists.txt` directory and the player will load them on startup.
 The player will start playing a random song from the first playlist and will continue to pick random songs from that playlist after it finishes playing the current one.
 If you manually change the playlist the player will start playing a random song from the new playlist instead.
-State is tracked in the `user/state.txt` file.

 https://github.com/user-attachments/assets/87bf883f-6ad6-49fc-ba6c-ccc36f908da1